mykhie/increase-capital-backend/readme.rst

 They can be changed to match the your current database

 On the root folder,there is a .SQL file.Please run that against you database so as to generate scripts and populate with data

+You can now access the app via the browser e.g http://localhost:9000/